browserengineering/book/book/styles.md

 ...

 In the [last chapter](layout.md), we gave each `pre` element a gray background.
-It looks OK, and it *is* good to have defaults... but you can imagine a site wanting a say in how it looks.
+It looks OK, and it *is* good to have defaults... but of course sites wants a say in how they look.
 Web sites do that with _Cascading Style Sheets_, which allow web authors (and, as we'll see, browser developers) to define how a web page ought to look.

 Parsing with functions
 ======================